keshwans/access-robot/ProjectProposal.md

  * Both graphical + text-based programming interfaces to control the robot with an Android device.
  * Designed for learning and growth.
 No upper limit for 'hackability'.

 By building on Android, our project becomes accessible to the more than 1 billion Android users worldwide -- especially in markets where cost places existing robotics experimentation kits out of reach.
+Our experience at Access Code (and subsequent alignment with C4Q's mission and values) strongly informs our belief that lowering the financial barrier to hardware experimentation by 60% has significant, impactful value for the following groups:
+- A child saving to purchase his/her own components
+- Parent(s) with multiple children
+- Teacher/school purchasing for students (electronics sold in bulk would actually reduce the cost per "kit" in this use case)
+- Low-income families, whether they be American or in developing nations

 Building the project around a physical object (the robot) captures the excitement and possibility of programming and blends "screen time" into a creative, hands-on activity with limitless possiblity.

 Ultimately, we want to inspire the learning skills and confidence for kids to engage with the project -- and with all technology in their lives -- not just as users but as collaborators and creators.